Have a first date coming up? Looking for an estranged relative?

 - Multiple search method options

-- Slow report loading at first
+- Slow report loading

 All these informal background check services have access to the same data available in public records and on social media, so the quantity or accuracy of the information doesn’t differ much from product to product.
 The main differences among companies are in pricing, user interface, and bonus features.